Sydney at a Glance

 Due to the high numbers of international migrants and expats living in Sydney, the city is full of private and international schools.
 While quite a few of them serve predominantly as boarding schools for students from Southeast Asia, there are also bilingual French, German, and Japanese schools in Sydney.

 Quite a few schools offer an International Baccalaureate program and classes in English as a Second Language for expat children.
-They are a good choice for families who attach particular importance to staying in touch with their native culture and language.
-If you are looking for a suitable private school in and around Sydney, the Internet Schools Directory of Australian non-government schools is a good place to look into.
+They are a good choice for families who attach a particular importance to staying in touch with their native culture and language.
+If you are looking for a suitable private school in and around Sydney, the Private Schools Directory of Australian non-government schools is a good place to look into.